dillonemorris/portfolio/src/pages/posts/the-art-of-reusability.md

 This Button component works great but it's not quite there yet.
 Remember how I mentioned that Link is a Gatsby specific thing that allows you to link to an internal page?
 Well what happens if we want to link to an external site as in the "projects" page?
 Unfortunately Gatsby's Link doesn't allow you to do that.
 Hmmm...what to do  🤔?
 Do we just have to "hard code" a button and use a traditional `<a href="">` tag?
 That doesn't seem like the most "reusable" solution.
 Fortunately, Gatsby has a doc for this specific scenario.
 Gatsby docs FTW yet again 🎉.

-Following the steps in the <a style="color: #4183D7; text-decoration: none;" href="https://www.gatsbyjs.org/docs/gatsby-link/#use-link-only-for-internal-links" target="_blank">doc</a>, I was able to set up a check which looks at the "page" prop passed in and determines whether or not it's an internal or external link.
+Following the steps in the <a style="color: #4183D7; text-decoration: none;" href="https://www.gatsbyjs.org/docs/gatsby-link/#use-link-only-for-internal-links" target="_blank" rel="noopener noreferrer">doc</a>, I was able to set up a check which looks at the "page" prop passed in and determines whether or not it's an internal or external link.
 Essentially, if that prop starts with a "/" a Link is rendered, otherwise a traditional <a /> tag is rendered, thus allowing us to link to an external page.

 Here's what the component looks like at the time of writing: